Joc Pederson Player Props: Giants vs. Cubs

-Joc Pederson -- hitting .273 with a double, two home runs, six walks and five RBI in his past 10 games -- will be in action for the San Francisco Giants against the Chicago Cubs, with Kyle Hendricks on the mound, on June 10 at 7:35 PM ET.
+The San Francisco Giants, including Joc Pederson (.425 on-base percentage in past 10 games, 69 points above season-long percentage), battle starting pitcher Hayden Wesneski and the Chicago Cubs at Oracle Park, Sunday at 4:05 PM ET.

-He reached base in all four of his plate appearances (4-for-4 with an RBI) in his most recent game against the Cubs.
+He had a hitless performance in his previous game (0-for-3) against the Cubs.

 Joc Pederson Game Info & Props vs. the Cubs